Login or Register to make a submission.

 Assignment

-Our journal focuses on individual writing assignments.
-If there are multiple assignments in a course, choose the most innovative to highlight in your submission to our journal.
-You may offer details about other relevant course assignments in your reflective essay, and you might even offer other course materials as "supplementary materials" that readers of Prompt can review if they wish.
-If you want to describe a series of assignments that is linked in such a substantive way that it does not make sense to write about only one assignment apart from the others, we recommend that you query the editors before composing a submission to the journal.
+If there are multiple assignments in a course or unit, highlight the central of most innovative one in your submission to our journal.
+You may offer details about other relevant course assignments in your reflective essay, including preparation activities or other scaffolding tasks that prepare the student to take on the writing task.
+If you want to describe a series of assignments that is linked in such a substantive way that it does not make sense to write about only one assignment apart from the others, we recommend that you query the editors before composing a submission for the journal.

 • Adding information that was communicated in class and which is fundamental to understanding the assignment

-• Removing departmental or university boilerplate language (e.g. about learning outcomes) that isn’t representative of your own thinking
+• Removing departmental or university boilerplate language (e.g. about learning outcomes) that isn’t representative of your own thinking/goals

 • Defining terms that your students would know but that a reader of Prompt may not know